 Now, Young is running to become the first Korean-American woman in Congress - and to continue her life-long mission to serve her community.

-During Young’s time in the state assembly, she championed California’s next generation – including working to extend tuition freezes at California’s public universities and protecting students’ ability to earn a degree without accruing crippling debt.
+During Young’s time in the state assembly, she fought for California’s next generation – including working to extend tuition freezes at California’s public universities and protecting students’ ability to earn a degree without accruing crippling debt.
 Young also secured $10 million in grant funding to help the state’s homeless youths.

 Young is dedicated to ensuring that those who have sacrificed for our country are taken care of when they return home.
 One example?
 She authored a bill – that won unanimous, bipartisan support – to create a veterans hospital in Orange County.

 Young has also fought vigorously to help protect victims of domestic violence, authoring a bill to close loopholes in existing public safety laws and ensure that anyone who violates domestic violence restraining orders is held accountable.
-The bill passed the California Assembly with bipartisan support.
+This bill also passed the California Assembly with bipartisan support.